 The parent or guardian who appears on the account with your child should be someone:

 - Who is taking a leading role in the child’s finances

 - Is comfortable making all financial decisions related to the child and the child’s account

 - Is confident in their own ability to navigate the financial world (and if you aren’t, don’t worry.
 The best services provide financial learning features and tools to guide you when you’re unsure of what you should do)

 Once your child hits the age of majority in your area, the savings or investment account will convert to an adult account and become theirs fully.

 4. Monthly Maintenance Fees

-Some banks and investment institutions charge exorbitant monthly fees and maintenance fees.
+Some banks and investment institutions charge exorbitant monthly fees and maintenance fees for savings accounts for kids.
 Because your child doesn’t have the cash equity that an adult has, these fees can eat up a disproportionate amount of their deposits and investment earnings.